-The ideologists I reviewed were based on three central points for activating and benefiting from the revolutionary-resistive potential lying within the Shiite perception.
-The first was a renewed and active reinterpretation of the “Shahadah” of Husayn in Karabalāʾ; namely a transition from an interpretation which puts aside centuries of lamentation and self-suppression on the part of the Shiites, out of remorse for not standing by their Imam in his battle with the army of Yazīd, to the Christian-like message of the “blood’s triumph over sword” (Intisar ad-Dam ʿaala as-Sayf).
-In other words, they interpreted the martyrdom of Imam Husayn as a historical event that applies to all the times and all the places, or as stated by Shariʿati: “every day is ʿᾹshurāʾ and every land is Karbalāʾ”.
+The ideologists reviewed here applied three central points that they believed would activate the revolutionary-resistive potential within the Shiite perception and also benefit it.
+The first was a renewed and active reinterpretation of the “shahāda” of Husayn in Karbalāʾ; namely a transition from an interpretation that put aside centuries of lamentation and self-suppression by the Shiites, out of remorse for not standing by their imam in his battle with the army of Yazid, to the Christian-like message of the “blood triumphs over the sword” (intiṣār al-dam ʿalā al-sayf).
+In other words, they interpreted the martyrdom of Imam Husayn as a historical event that should apply to all times and places, or as stated by Shariʿati: “every day is ʿAshuraʾ and every land is Karbalāʾ.”

-The second point was the reinterpretation of “al-Ghaybah” (the occultation of the 12th Imam), from a passive interpretation that demands of the believers to remain idle and refrain from political activism until the reappearance of the Imam, to a more active one, maintaining that according to authentic and true Shiʿa, the believers should take initiative in the present world to accelerate the return of the Mahdi.
-The Messianic dimension in the Shiite doctrine and the integration of the activist aspect, are reminiscent of the dilemma which the Marxists faced in the late 19th century and early 20th century.
-Orthodox and economist Marxists believed that the revolution is inevitable, according to the historical determinism they believed in, and which Marx sublimely interpreted, and that conscious political activism was not needed to accelerate the process, for at the end, once the materialist conditions ripen, the revolution will surely erupt.
-However, this perception was considered, by modernizers and radicals like Lenin and others, as neutering.
-They opined that political activism in history should be initiated by the “Avant-garde”, that will lead the proletariat towards playing its historical role actively, and to bring about a revolution, here and now.
+The second point was the reinterpretation of “al-ghayba” (the occultation of the twelfth imam), from a passive interpretation that demands that the believers remain idle and refrain from political activism until the imam’s reappearance, to a more active one, in which, according to authentic and true Shiʿa, the believers should take initiative in the present world to accelerate the return of the Mahdi.
+The Messianic dimension in the Shiite doctrine and the integration of the activist aspect are reminiscent of the dilemma which the Marxists faced in the late nineteenth and and early twentieth centuries.
+Orthodox and economist Marxists believed that the revolution was inevitable, according to their beliefs in historical determinism that Marx had sublimely interpreted, and that conscious political activism was not needed to accelerate the process, because, at the end, once the materialist conditions ripen, the revolution would surely erupt.
+However, this perception was considered by modernizers and radicals like Lenin and others as neutering.
+They opined that political activism in history should be initiated by the “Avant-garde,” who will lead the proletariat toward playing its active role and to bring about a revolution, in the here and now.

-There is no doubt that the socialist and Marxist philosophy has evidently influenced the philosophy of the revolutionists and ideologists that I reviewed.
-This is particularly manifest in the philosophy of Shariʿati and Baqir al-Sadr.
-These ideologists believed that Shiʿism is the rebellious instrument of the “Avant-garde” that can lead the wretched of the earth towards justice, freedom and independence.
+The socialist and Marxist philosophy undoubtedly influenced the philosophy of the revolutionists and ideologists reviewed here.
+This is particularly manifest in the philosophy of Shariʿati and al-Sadr.
+These ideologists believed that Shiʿism was the rebellious instrument of the “Avant-garde,” which could lead the wretched of the earth toward justice, freedom, and independence.

-The third point is that of the “Taqiyya” (the attempt to hide the real faiths of the Shiite believers).
-The ideologists deemed the “Taqiyya” a sign of weakness; and the activism which they tried to arouse in the lives of the believers and of their supporters attempted to link the “Taqiyya” to a specific historical period during which the Shiites were a defeated and persecuted minority.
-Nowadays, it is well-known (as always highlighted in Musa as-Ṣadr’s speeches) that the Shiites are estimated to number tens of millions worldwide.
-This further emphasized, for the Shiites themselves, that they are a Force Majeure by means of the most “revolutionary’ instrument or “revolutionary ideology” that can provide an answer not only to all Muslims, but also to all the oppressed people around the world.
-Therefore, they should cease hiding, and stand out actively in this world, here and now.
+The third point is that of the taqiya (the attempt to hide the real faiths of the Shiite believers).
+The ideologists deemed it a sign of weakness, and the activism that they tried to arouse in the lives of the believers and their supporters attempted to link the taqiya to a specific historical period during which the Shiites were a defeated and persecuted minority.
+Nowadays, it is well-known (as was always highlighted in Musa al-Sadr’s speeches) that the Shiites are estimated to number tens of millions worldwide.
+This further emphasized for the Shiites themselves that they are a force majeure by means of the most “revolutionary” instrument or ideology that can provide an answer not only to all Muslims but also to all the oppressed people around the world.
+Therefore, they should cease hiding and stand out prominently in this world, in the here and now.